-Putin’s troops launch fresh strikes after Kyiv’s Crimea Bridge ‘attack’ – live
+Russia blames Ukraine for early morning drone attacks on Moscow – live

 Russian missiles hit apartment block and Ukrainian security service building in Dnipro

+The Russian Defence Ministry referred to the incident as an “attempted terrorist attack by the Kyiv regime” and said three drones targeted the city.
+There was no immediate comment from Ukrainian officials, who rarely if ever take responsibility for attacks on Russian soil.

+It was the fourth such attempt at a strike on the capital region this month and the third this week, fuelling concerns about Moscow’s vulnerability to attacks as Russia’s war in Ukraine drags on into its eighteenth month.

-His comments come after Kyiv’s forces are set to enter Crimea “soon”, the head of Ukraine’s intelligence directorate has said.
+This comes after the head of Ukraine’s intelligence directorate told Ukrainian news site TSN that Kyiv’s forces are set to enter Crimea “soon”.

-Speaking to Ukrainian news site TSN, Kyrylo Budanov said troops could begin their military operation to liberate Crimea shortly, although he did not give a specific timeframe.

 Crimea is a key target of Ukraine’s counteroffensive, which appears to be ramping up after months of slow progress.

-It comes as one person died and five were injured in a Russian rocket attack on an education facility in the northeastern city of Sumy on Saturday night, Ukraine’s interior ministry said.

 Russia carried out preventive strikes after attack on Crimean bridge - Putin claims